Skip to content

 See the Security page for the full trust configuration reference.

-Since managed skills are gitignored, collaborators need to run dotagents install after pulling.
+Since managed skills are gitignored, run dotagents install after pulling.
 A post-merge hook automates this:

 #!/bin/sh

-Git hooks aren't shared via git.
+Git hooks are not shared through git.
 Tools like lefthook or husky can set them up for the whole team.

 Use dotagents sync for offline repair.
-It doesn't fetch anything from the network.
+It does not fetch anything from the network.
 Instead, it:

 Use dotagents doctor to check project health.
 It identifies configuration issues and can fix them automatically.